sumit2011/sumit2011.github.io/html/index.md

 ## 4. HTML Links
 ### Text links
-text links are created using `<a>` anchor tag.
+Text links are created using `<a>` anchor tag.
 The text within the anchor tags become clickable, directing users to the specified URL.
 To create a text link, use the following format:
 ```html
 <a href="destination_url"> Link Text </a>